-- Re-directing the through movement of freight from densely populated areas and unsuitable local roads to the strategic road network; - Examining the feasibility of consolidation centres and break-bulk facilities outside of the national road network in the medium term, to facilitate smaller vehicles delivering to the city centre;
+- Re-directing the through movement of freight from densely populated areas and unsuitable local roads to the strategic road network; - Examining the feasibility of consolidation centres and break-bulk facilities outside of the national road network in the medium term, to facilitate smaller vehicles delivering to the City Centre;

-- Requiring area-based construction, and delivery and servicing plans as part of new development with a view to consolidating deliveries where practical; - Re-timing freight trips to out-of-hours wherever practicable; and - Ensuring that delivery, servicing and waste management trips are made as green and quiet as possible through the use of zero or low emission vehicles where appropriate.
+- Examine the potential for rail freight movement: - Requiring area-based construction. and delivery and servicing plans as part of new development with a view to consolidating deliveries where practical; - Re-timing freight trips to out-of-hours wherever practicable; and - Ensuring that delivery, servicing and waste management trips are made as green and quiet as possible through the use of zero or low emission vehicles such as electric vehicles or cargo bikes, where appropriate.